awsdocs/amazon-ec2-user-guide-windows/doc_source/requesting-ebs-volume-modifications.md

 }
 ```

 Modifying volume size has no practical effect until you also extend the volume's file system to make use of the new storage capacity\.
-For more information, see [Extending a Windows file system after resizing a volume](recognize-expanded-volume-windows.md)\.
+For more information, see [Extend a Windows file system after resizing a volume](recognize-expanded-volume-windows.md)\.

-## Initializing Elastic Volumes support \(if needed\)<a name="initialize-modification-support"></a>
+## Initialize Elastic Volumes support \(if needed\)<a name="initialize-modification-support"></a>

 Before you can modify a volume that was attached to an instance before November 3, 2016 23:40 UTC, you must initialize volume modification support using one of the following actions:
 + Detach and attach the volume